Effective Thursday, November 19th, wearing a non-medical mask will now be required in all indoor public spaces in Saskatchewan.

 The use of non-medical masks is MANDATORY in most indoor public places.
 Indoor places could include:

 - All healthcare facilities (Addiction treatment centres, complex care centres, health centres, hospitals, mental health centres, residential treatment centres or special-care homes)

-- All long-term care, personal care homes and assisted living facilities
+- All areas of long-term care, personal care homes and assisted living facilities (except as indicated below)

 - Medical service centres and offices (such as doctors office, dentist office, physiotherapist, therapeutic massage)